Letters From Those Impacted by

 After the WCG changes, my family joined United Church of God.
 But when I was about five, my father stopped going to services, staying home with my little sister instead.
 The ministers blamed my mother for his absence.
 Later when they divorced, it was again her fault that she couldn't keep him.
 With no husband, my mother could no longer be the stay-at-home mom that she once was.
 The UCG ministers oversaw every job application she sent in.
 At times they even prevented her from having well-paying jobs.
 Finally, she found a job at a hospital under multiple bosses who also attended UCG.
 Her job made any piece work conversation public knowledge at services.
 The small amount of money she gained from her job mostly went for tithing.
 I remember nights where a single box of macaroni and cheese was dinner for four.

 Around this time, I broke my back in an accident that UCG claimed was my fault.
 The ministers suggested that I did not need medical help--not even the back brace.
 For two months they pestered me daily to be anointed, but offered little information as to what that entailed.
 After bringing me to tears one day, my mother finally told them to leave and that I did not require their services.
-With this final statement, ministers and brethren alike gave us the cold-shoulder when we went to services.
+With this final statement, ministers and members alike gave us the cold-shoulder when we went to services.
 I fully believe that God intervened at this time to bring us out of there.
 Various car and health problems prevented our departure on Saturdays.
 When we finally left UCG, family members--including both sets of grand parents--had to sneak around the UCG to see us.
 Mother lost her job at the hospital, but finally got one elsewhere.

 I still believe in God, but since have come enjoy His actual teachings.